k-nut/website/speaking.md

     description: >
       [unisport.berlin](https://unisport.berlin) is a website that allows people to find all the sports classes that universities offer in Berlin.
-I gave this talk right after finishing the first implementation of it and explained how I wrote the scrapers that collect the data as well as the pipeline from scraper throught backend to the frontend and finally to the users.
+I gave this talk right after finishing the first implementation of it and explained how I wrote the scrapers that collect the data.
+I also showed the pipeline from scraper through backend to the frontend and finally to the users.
   - title: Sierra Leone Bank Scraping
     date: 2015-05-26